-We are taking collective action to end the COVID-19 pandemic.
-Please see this webpage for updates on the local COVID response, vaccine access and services in the East Bay as well as guidance and resources for people living with HIV and HIV providers.
-It is important that we combat stigma and misinformation, protect each other, learn and adapt as new information emerges, and stay safely connected as a community during this global pandemic.
+We are taking collective action to end the global COVID-19 pandemic.
+Please see this webpage for updates on the local pandemic response, prevention strategies, vaccines and resources in the East Bay as well as guidance for people living with HIV.
+It is important that we combat stigma and misinformation, protect each other, learn and adapt as new information emerges, and stay safely connected as a community.

 The prevention working group focuses strategies to promote equitable access to HIV prevention services in the East Bay, particularly among our most vulnerable communities, with a focus on biomedical interventions such as pre-exposure prophylaxis (PrEP), post-exposure prophylaxis (PEP), and treatment-as-prevention (TasP).
 Over the next year this working group will continue to track rates of PrEP use across the East Bay and develop a system for collecting demographic data among PrEP users in order to identify and characterize potential disparities in PrEP access and usage.
 This working group also aims to strategize effective ways to address national PrEP disparities and trends such as CDC’s estimate that White PrEP candidates are 10 times more likely to fill a PrEP prescription than Black/African American PrEP candidates, and 5.6 times more likely than Latinx PrEP candidates.
 Other areas of focus to promote PrEP equity include access to PrEP among minors, cis- and trans-women, people who use drugs, and people experiencing homelessness.